Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 * All of the images used were photographs of items the site developer has purchased and owns.
 These were used as examples and not for commercial purposes.

 * As mentioned [bootsrap](https://getbootstrap.com/) was used for the main structure of the site, using templates and componenents and chagning them to suit the site layout.

+* I obtained what I need to do for my robots.txt file from [here](https://adamj.eu/tech/2020/02/10/robots-txt/)

 * [MyColor](https://mycolor.space/) was used to get an idea of colors that would complement each other.
 This was a rather basic look, considering the site is only a couple of colors, but it was still a worthwhile exercise.